-- 1. This RGP 6 will expire on XX If this RGP 6 is not modified or reissued by the expiration date, it automatically expires and becomes null and void.
+- 1. This RGP will expire on September 25, 2019.
+If this RGP is not modified or reissued by the expiration date, it automatically expires and becomes null and void.
 Activities which have commenced (i.e. are under construction) or are under contract to commence in reliance upon this RGP will remain authorized until the project construction is completed. - 2.
-The NPS will submit annual post notification reports by December 15th of each year.
-These reports will detail project name, description, location, aquatic resource type and aquatic resource impacts. - 3.
-If the NPS or its subcontractors discovers any previously unknown historic or archeological remains while accomplishing the activity authorized by this permit, they must stop work and immediately notify Utah Regulatory Office.
-NPS shall include the Corps in their Federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 4.
+If the NPS discovers any previously unknown historic or archeological remains while accomplishing the activity authorized by this permit, they must stop work and immediately notify St. George Regulatory Office what was found.
+NPS shall include the Corps in their Federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 3.
 The permittee is responsible for all authorized work and ensuring that all contractors and workers are made aware and adhere to the terms and conditions of the permit authorization.
-The permittee shall ensure that a copy of the permit authorization and associated drawings are available and visible for quick reference at the site until all construction activities are completed. - 5.
+The permittee shall ensure that a copy of the permit authorization and associated drawings are available and visible for quick reference at the site until all construction activities are completed. - 4.
 The permittee must maintain the activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
-The permittee is not relieved of this requirement if the permittee abandons the permitted activity or if the permittee sells the property associated with this permit. - 6.
+The permittee is not relieved of this requirement if the permittee abandons the permitted activity or if the permittee sells the property associated with this permit. - 5.
 The permittee may make a good faith transfer to a third party.
-If the permittee sells the property associated with a RGP 6 permit verification, the permittee may transfer the RGP 6 permit verification to the new owner by submitting a letter to the Utah Regulatory Office to validate the transfer.
-A copy of the RGP 6 permit verification must be attached to the letter, and the letter must contain the following statement and signature: "When the structures or work authorized by this RGP 6 permit are still in existence at the time the property is transferred, the terms and conditions of this RGP 6 permit, including any special conditions, will continue to be binding on the new owner(s) of the property.
-To validate the transfer of this RGP 6 permit and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below."
+If the permittee sells the property associated with a RGP permit verification, the permittee may transfer the RGP permit verification to the new owner by submitting a letter to the appropriate St. George Regulatory Office to validate the transfer.
+A copy of the RGP permit verification must be attached to the letter, and the letter must contain the following statement and signature: "When the structures or work authorized by this RGP permit are still in existence at the time the property is transferred, the terms and conditions of this RGP permit, including any special conditions, will continue to be binding on the new owner(s) of the property.
+To validate the transfer of this RGP permit and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below."

+(Transferee)

-(Transferee) (Date)
+(Date)